Oriental Bar & Bistrot @ Metropole Hotel (VE)

 The Oriental Bar & Bistrot is famous all around the world for the beauty of its historic rooms, which inspired the most important artists of all time, from Antonio Vivaldi to Thomas Mann who here wrote its book Death in Venice, as well as for its tea ceremony and the amazing cocktails.

-Every afternoon, from October to March, the Bar offers a selection of fine teas by Dammann Frères, one of the oldest Parisian “Maison du Tè”.
-While in the evening, the Bar Manager Bruno Iaconis delights its guests with fine cocktails, such as the famous Vivaldi Martini, to be sipped by candlelight while admiring the Grand Canal or in the recently renewed secret garden.
+Every afternoon, from October to March, the Oriental Bar offers, in fact, a selection of fine teas by Dammann Frères, one of the oldest Parisian Maison du Tè, while the Bar Manager Lino Marchese delights his guests with fine cocktails, such as the famous SelectiVE made with Gin Venice, Select and Prosecco Doxe 121, which can be sipped by candlelight while admiring the Grand Canal or in the Metropole Hotel’s beautiful secret garden.

 At the end of the 19th century the building was converted into a hotel, frequented by very illustrious guests such as Sigmund Freud, Thomas Mann, Marcel Proust, until 1943 when, due to the war, it was turned into a military hospital.
 In 1968 it was finally purchased by Pierluigi Beggiato and his wife Elisabeth who decided to restore and share with their guests their passion for collecting antiques and fine artcrafts.